-The art classroom is a space made for creativity, energy and is often one of students’ favorite places to be.
+The art classroom is a space made for engaging with creativity and energy.
 Does music belong in the art room space?
 Is it too distracting?
 Does it help keep students calm and focused?
 Can it add to the fun of creating artwork?
 These are some of the differing opinions on music in the art classroom, but read on and see what benefits it might have.

 Is Music Distracting During Art Class?